arepetti/Tinkwell/Documentation/CLI.md

 ```console
 tw measures read <name> [--machine=<machine name>] [--pipe=<pipe name>] [--timeout=<seconds>] [--host=<host>]
 ```
 Read the current value of the measure with the specified name.
 Note that it does not include the unit of measure (which is the one specified when the measure has been registered).
-If you do not know the unit then use `tw measures list <measure name>`.
+If you do not know the unit then use `tw measures list <name>`.

 ```console
 tw measures write <name> <value> [--machine=<machine name>] [--pipe=<pipe name>] [--timeout=<seconds>] [--host=<host>]